 Finally, the six old friends met again (including Mario Peretti and Rene Buchler) and decided to play in a "easy and cool" way.
 Players are excited to be back in action and there is a lot of emotion going on.
 There are also some new players as active members try to promote the game the best they can.
 Players also try to keep a positive attitude to give a good image of the game towards parents and other interested parties.
 Our main aim is to spread and show young players the game.

-SC Flanders (Belgium)
+SC Flanders (Top club)

 Subbuteo Club Flanders is one of the most active clubs in Belgium with weekly meeting organized every Monday evening in their premises of Hofstade-Zemst.
 SCF players meet at "De Rode Roos", Moniestraat and usually spend the evening with Swiss ladder competitions.
 A WASPA tournament is held every first monday of the month, from September till June and the club also organize the "Flanders Cup" and some special events.
 Some of the players are very active in national and international levels.
 Unfortunately SCF is the only active club in the North of Belgium.
 In the season 2017-2018 the club is back in the national league for clubs, which is a great step forward.
 SCF has always open door for new players and for visitors from outside.